-1. INTRODUCTION
+I. INTRODUCTION

-A large network of extremely low-complexity (a.k.a.,"dumb") sensors is employed to estimate the direction of arrival (DOA) of a plane-wave (far-field, and for concreteness, let us assume acoustic) event.
+LARGE network of extremely low-complexity (a.k.a., "dumb") sensors is employed to estimate the direction of arrival (DOA) of a plane-wave (far-field, and for concreteness, let us assume acoustic) event.
 The system is designed to detect the wavefront passage regardless of the signal waveform features.
-The sensors are isotropic: none of them has any ability at all to resolve the DOA on its own; however, each can memorize the time instant of the acoustic wavefront passage.
+The sensors are isotropic: None of them has any ability at all to resolve the DOA on its own; however, each can memorize the time instant of the acoustic wavefront passage.
 The sensors are randomly displaced over a certain surveyed area according to a Poisson field model, as might occur were the sensors dropped by an aircraft in an unstructured way.

 According to the SENMA model, a travelling rover receives (electromagnetic) signals from the sensors that lie in its field of view.
-As is well known, a distinct feature of sensor networks is the trade-off between the communication load, the requirement to fuse the data, and the accuracy of the network inference goal (e.g., detection of events, parameter estimation, etc.), e.g. see [4].
-We avoid any concern about the communication burden: all the sensors transmit to remote sensors inside its field of view.
-The DOA estimation procedure is based on the number of sensors that lie inside the strip of width δ .
-The separate box introduces some notations: θ is the sought DOA, φ is the rover orientation, whose field of view is an ellipse with axes r and h.
+As is well known, a distinct feature of sensor networks is the tradeoff between the communication load, the requirement to fuse the data, and the accuracy of the network inference goal (e.g., detection of events, parameter estimation, etc.) (e.g. see [3]).
+We avoid any concern about the communication burden: All of the sensors transmit to the rover using one and the same channel.
+The key point is that they do not transmit bits of data but simply emit an analog periodic signal made of short pulses.
+In aggregate, they form a train of delta-like pulses, and this is what